joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-06-02-signing-commits-for-github-and-sublime-merge.md

 <!--excerpt-->

 For the remainder of this tutorial, I'm assuming you don't have a generated GPG key.
 If you do (or aren't sure) you can run the command:
 `gpg --list-secret-keys --keyid-format LONG`.
 This will list out all available GPG keys with public and private keys.
 If you'd like to use an existing private/public key pair, go ahead and skip down to the step, <a href="#finding-your-generated-gpg-key">Finding your GPG key"</a>.

-I'm also writing this tutorial from the perspective of a Linux distribution but it should work relatively the same for MacOS (not sure about Windows).
+<del>I'm also writing this tutorial from the perspective of a Linux distribution but
+it should work relatively the same for MacOS (not sure about Windows).</del> I've now updated this tutorial for both Linux Debian and MacOSX.

 ## Making sure GPG is installed